lighthouse-labs/gitbook-node-chat-tutorial/content/part1/css.md

 Credit: Google Images

 So why is CSS the knife?
 Well, it controls _what goes where_.
+Using CSS we declare how we'd like the content (HTML) to be presented.

 More technically: CSS stands for Cascading Stylesheets, or something like that.
 The key word here is "style", something us Vancouverites generally lack.
 JK JK!